Socialist ideology of the Kuomintang: Influence

 The Việt Nam Quốc Dân Đảng, also known as the Vietnamese Kuomintang, was based on the Kuomintang and one part of its ideology was socialism.

 The Revolutionary Committee of the Chinese Kuomintang (RCCK) was founded in 1948 by left-wing members who broke with the main Kuomintang during the Chinese Civil War.
 The RCCK is now one of nine registered political parties in the People's Republic of China.

 Constitution of the Republic of China

 The Three Principles of the People are officially the ideology of the Republic of China as stated in the Constitution of the Republic of China.
-Mínshēng, defined as People's Livelihood, is one of these principles.
+Mínshēng, defined as People's Livelihood or welfarism, is one of these principles.